 The site is identified as Countryside in the adopted Local Development Plan (LDP).
 The settlement of Fairlie is to the south (the bowling club) and to the east on the opposite side of the A78.
 The application site extends north of the settlement boundary on the eastern side of the road by approx. 25m.
 This part of the application site is within the Clyde Muirshiel Regional Park.
+However, it is not proposed for any built form within this area.
 The whole site is within the Special Landscape Area.
 The very north-eastern most corner, approx. 100sqm in area, is within the Kelburn and Fairlie Glen Local Nature Conservation Site.

-The application is bounded by the Largs/Kilwinning railway online on its western side and Countryside to the north.
+The application is bounded by the Largs/Kilwinning railway line on its western side and Countryside to the north.
 The adopted Core Path NC21 runs through the eastern part of the site.
 The path location would be modified to facilitate the car parking.

-There is a history of applications for development on this site, since 2001:
+There is a history of applications for development on this site.
+Since 2001: